 The household income figures show that Electoral Area G has the highest average household income in the regional District.
-The average household income for Electoral Area E was only slightly higher than that of Area D, which was the lowest of all Electoral Areas in the Regional District.
-In 2006, the average household income of Electoral Area E was \$57,578, compared to \$63,397 for the Regional District, and \$67,675 for British Columbia.
+This average income was almost \$20,000 higher than that of the RDBN in 2006 (\$63,397), as well as significantly higher than the average household income for British Columbia (\$67,675).